 The AAS Public Policy team uses the Policy Blog to communicate with the membership about current events in the science policy world.
 Most policy blog posts are written by the John N. Bahcall Public Policy Fellow.

-January 2021 Events in Astronomical Science Policy
+September 2021 Events in Astronomical Science Policy

 Impacts of Large Satellite Constellations on Astronomy: Live Updates